-We consider that great care will be taken to match any RSE provided to the maturity of the students involved, which may not always correspond to their chronological age.
+We consider that great care will be taken to match the RSE provided to the maturity of the students involved, which may not always correspond to their chronological age.
+Therefore we follow up whole year-group sessions with tutor group discussion in smaller groups and one-to-ones.
+Differentiation is expected in all lessons at Woldingham and Thrive is no exception.

 RSE will encompass, in addition to the facts about human reproduction processes and behaviour, consideration of the broader emotional and ethical dimensions of sexual attitudes.
-In dealing with sensitive issues, such as contraception, Sexually Transmitted Infection (including HIV) and abortion, the teacher will aim to offer balanced and factual information and to acknowledge the major moral and ethical issues.
+In dealing with sensitive issues, such as contraception, Sexually Transmitted Infection (including HIV) and abortion, the teacher will aim to offer balanced and factual information and to acknowledge the major moral and ethical issues alive in the world today.
 Students' questions will be answered sensitively, with due consideration for particular religious or cultural factors bearing on the discussion of sexual issues.